Just 15 miles north or so of Naples, the frequent trains still take 40 minutes, which is about the same time it takes to 'do' this satellite town.

 The place was never really completed, you see, with the wings never fully finished nor an ambitious sounding avenue all the way back to Naples.

 The back garden, however, is nearly 300 acres, a mile and a half long and features at least five fountains.
-It looks not a little unlike this, apparently.
+If it's not a Tuesday, it looks not a little unlike this, apparently.

 There are, however, rumblings of neglect with groups of youths skinnydipping in the fountains and €80,000s worth of copper going missing from the roof one night.